Hearts Owner Fears No More Scottish Football this Year - UrduPoint

 Rangers have called for SPFL chief executive Neil Doncaster and legal advisor Rod McKenzie to be suspended and Budge said she expected the Ibrox club to provide more detailed evidence in support of their case "fairly soon".

-Premiership leaders Celtic, bidding for a ninth successive Scottish championship, are currently 13 points ahead of second-place Rangers, their arch Glasgow rivals.
+Premiership leaders Celtic, bidding for a ninth successive Scottish championship, are currently 13 points ahead of second-place Rangers, with a 25 goal advantage over their arch Glasgow rivals.

 But Rangers have insisted they "firmly believe that the 2019/20 season is only complete when all 38 games have been played to a finish".